Thank you for being with us in this world premiere season, see you in 2024!

 An animated carousel ride on Le Massif’s chairlifts that offers a luminous, sensory and emotional experience with passengers flying over the mountain for nearly 6 km under the moonlit sky.
 A unique way to admire the splendours of the landscape, between sky, land and sea.

-This summer, discover the mountain of Le Massif de Charlevoix as you've never seen them before.
+This summer, discover the mountain of Le Massif de Charlevoix as you've never seen it before.

 The creative team

-Stéphane Mongeau, who acts as Executive Producer, has been producing shows all over the world.
+Stéphane Mongeau, co-creator and executive Producer, has been producing shows all over the world.
 In addition to directing the productions of Kà, Totem, Amaluna and Cirque du Soleil's Michael Jackson: The Immortal World Tour, he has overseen the immersive experiences based on the Netflix TV series Stranger Things and Bridgerton.
 Co-founder of 4U2C, he played a key role at Lune Rouge.

-Author and director Olivier Kemeid is a prominent figure on the Quebec theater scene and is the artistic director of the Théâtre de Quat'Sous for several years.
+Co-creator and dramaturge, Olivier Kemeid is a prominent figure on the Quebec theater scene and is the artistic director of the Théâtre de Quat'Sous for several years.
 He has written more than 15 plays, several of which have been translated abroad, as well as two novels, and has collaborated with many major creators such as Robert Lepage for the Riopelle Project.

 This large-scale production is made possible by Le Massif de Charlevoix, Tourism Québec, Tourisme Charlevoix, Le Secrétariat à la Capitale-Nationale and Destination Québec Cité.